srg-ics-uplb/blog/content/articles/jach/jach_010.rst

 :date: 2025-07-23
 :category: Research
 :author: Joseph Anthony C. Hermocilla
+:summary: The Aims, Objectives, and Methods should be clearly articulated as this is what the researcher is set to achieve for the research.

 Once a research gap has been identified and Problem Statement has been drafted, the Aim, Objectives, and Methods can now be written.
 Below is a short discussion on how to write the Aim, Objectives, and Methods for a research proposal based on the example from `Approach 5: Analyzing real-world systems and industry needs <{filename}/articles/jach/jach_008.rst>`_.
 The example identified a research gap in *developing a Kubernetes scheduler extension that optimizes for heterogeneous hardware in ML-heavy clusters*, inspired by unresolved issues in the Kubernetes GitHub tracker about inefficient pod scheduling on mixed CPU/GPU/TPU nodes.